How to Plant, Grow, and Care for Oxalis Triangularis

 Oxalis triangularis ‘Francis’

-Still a false shamrock, Charmed Jade is bright green.
+Still a false shamrock, ‘Charmed® Jade’ is bright green.
 If you’re looking for a variety that isn’t in the purple or red range, you’re in luck!
 While not as popular as the darker varieties, it’s still an absolute delight.
-Medium-green color with white or ivory flowers.
+It is medium-green with white or ivory flowers.

-Your love plant is going to be fairly self-sustaining.
+Your oxalis is going to be fairly self-sustaining.
 However, a few tips can help your plant truly shine.
 Our recommendations for its care should help you keep your plant healthy and happy!

 Your false shamrock can tolerate a wide variety of lighting conditions, but they need a somewhat bright location.
 Sun or partial shade are perfect for this lovely plant.
 In cooler climates, Oxalis triangularis grows best in full sun conditions.
 This promotes vibrant color.
 Hotter climates should provide afternoon shade.
 While it can grow in full shade, it requires bright, indirect lighting.

-Though drought-resistant once it’s established, Oxalis triangularis needs water to get started.
-Ensure you’re maintaining evenly-moist soil when the plants are young, and avoiding soggy soil.
+Though drought-resistant once established, Oxalis triangularis needs water to get started.
+Ensure you maintain evenly moist soil when the plants are young and avoid soggy soil.
 Once they’ve put down deeper roots, they can tolerate reduced watering.

 Make sure to mulch around the base of these plants to prevent soil moisture evaporation.
 A good wood chip mulch can reduce the need for watering significantly.
 Three inches of chip mulch can retain some water and will aid in keeping the soil damp.

-Avoid muddy conditions or soggy soil for your Oxalis triangularis plants.
-Standing water can create the right environment for fungal diseases to develop in.
+Avoid muddy conditions or soggy soil for your Oxalis triangularis.
+Standing water can create the right environment for fungal diseases to develop.

 Soil